phaserjs/phaser/README.md

 * The default state of the internal property `_boundDispatch` in Phaser.Signal is now `false`, which allows for use of boundDispatches (thanks @alvinlao #2346)
 * The Tiled parser only supports un-compressed layer data.
 Previously it would silently fail, now it detects if layer compression is used and displays a console warning instead (thanks @MannyC #2413)
 * The Tiled parser now removes the `encoding` parameter so that a subsequent process doesn't try to decode the data again (thanks @MannyC #2412)
+* Ensure a parent container is a Group before removing from its hash (thanks @rblopes #2397)

 ### Bug Fixes